Text copyright © Katie Mohar. All rights reserved.

 “I know there’s a proverb which says that ‘to err is human.’
 But a human error is nothing to what a computer can do if it tries.”— Agatha Christie

-2. Children benefit from guidance at the book store and library.
+2. Children benefit from books that engage the imagination

-J. R. R. Tolkien’s Lord of the Rings trilogy is excellent for realistically teaching young adults about the horrors of war without glorifying bloodshed.
-(The books also outshine the movies in this regard.)
-For younger children, Tolkien’s The Hobbit and E. B. White’s Charlotte’s Web are examples of useful books in teaching children about violence.
+Epic fantasies like J. R. R. Tolkien’s Lord of the Rings trilogy are excellent for helping young adults process trauma.
+For younger children, E. B. White’s Charlotte’s Web is an example of a useful book for teaching children about empathy, friendship, courage, and difficult subjects like death.

 “It is useless to meet revenge with revenge: it will heal nothing.”— Frodo, J. R. R. Tolkien’s The Return of the King